 - The next step is checking for updates.
 All you have to do is click one button and then wait until the process is completed.
 If it has found any drivers – install them.

-Just as you can probably already tell and know, hardware drivers run hardware of your PC – Processors, chipsets, video cards and various adapters.
+Just as you can probably already tell and know, hardware drivers run the hardware of your PC – Processors, chipsets, video cards, and various adapters.
 To update them you will have to visit manufacturers website or do it using Device Manager.
 To update them through the Device Manager, see steps below:

 - In Windows Search start typing “Device Manager” and you will find it in seconds or you can just press Windows Key + X and then choose it.